Crayfish as food: Spain

+United Kingdom

+In the United Kingdom — escapees from 1960s fish farms that have introduced the crayfish plague, displacing the native species Astacus astacus, the broad-fingered or noble crayfish — the invasive species of North American Pacifastacus leniusculus, signal crayfish are caught and made into a soup with white wine,bay leaves, dill and parsley, prepared as part of a fish pie or exported around Europe for food.

 United States

-In the United States, crayfish are often referred to as crawfish, crawdads, fiddlers, crawdaddies, or mudbugs.
+In the United States, crayfish are often referred to as crawfish, crawdads, crawdaddies, fiddlers, or mudbugs.
 As of 2018, 93% of crawfish farms in the US were located in Louisiana.
 In 1987, Louisiana produced 90% of the crayfish harvested in the world, 70% of which were consumed locally.
 In 2007, the Louisiana crayfish harvest was about 54,800 tons, almost all of it from aquaculture.
 About 70%–80% of crayfish produced in Louisiana are Procambarus clarkii (red swamp crawfish), with the remaining 20%–30% being Procambarus zonangulus (white river crawfish).
 Despite the large-scale production in Louisiana, most frozen crayfish available in supermarkets in other states are Chinese imports.
 As early as 2003, Asian farms and fisheries produced more red swamp crayfish (P. clarkii) than the Americas, and this trend accelerated in subsequent years.
 By 2018, P. clarkii crawfish production in the Americas represented just 4% of total global P. clarkii supply, with Asian production accounting for the rest.

-In Louisiana, Mississippi, and Southeast Texas, crayfish are generally served at a gathering known as a crawfish boil.
+In Louisiana, Mississippi, Alabama and Southeast Texas, crayfish are generally served at a gathering known as a crawfish boil.
 The crayfish are usually boiled live in a large pot with heavy seasoning (salt, cayenne pepper, lemon, garlic, bay leaves, etc.) and other items such as potatoes, corn on the cob, onions, garlic, mushrooms, turkey necks, and sausage.
 There are many differing methods used to season a crawfish boil, and a wide variety of opinions on which one is best.
 Other popular dishes in the Cajun and Creole cuisines of Louisiana include crawfish étouffée, fried crawfish, crawfish pie, crawfish dressing, crawfish bread, crawfish bisque and crawfish beignets.

 In Houston, Texas, a regional style of Vietnamese-Cajun crawfish has developed.

-The Cherokee people have a long tradition of catching crawdads by gigging.
+The Cherokee have a long tradition of catching crawdads by gigging.
 The crawdads are cleaned, then soaked, "in hot water with about one tablespoon of salt."
 The crawdads are lightly breaded with cornmeal before frying, and seasoned with salt and pepper.